krayin/krayin-docs/docs/1.x/packages/create-models.md

 Proxies, as their name suggests, act as intermediaries to the actual model class.
 Model proxies are used to override the functionality of existing models without creating a new database table.

-Navigate to the directory `packages/Webkul/Category/src/` and create a new folder named `Models`.
+Navigate to the directory `packages/Webkul/Category/src/` and create a new directory named `Models`.

 ```
 └── packages